lvrnjak1/AuctionApp/README.md

 JDBC_DATABASE_USERNAME
 JDBC_DATABASE_PASSWORD
 JWT_SECRET
+SERVER_PORT
 ```
 - make sure you assign the appropriate values to these variables
 - clone this repository
 - navigate to the **backend** folder and run **mvn spring-boot:run**
-- The API will be available at http://localhost:8080 by default
+- The API will be available at http://localhost:8080 (change 8080 with the port you set in your environment variable)

 To open the API documentation locally go to API_URL/swagger-ui.html